coral-xyz/anchor-book/src/anchor_in_depth/milestone_project_ido-program.md

 Let’s think about what information we would want to store in our pool account.
 We would want to know the authority of the pool.
-The mint public keys of the redeemable intermediary token, native tokens, and fiat tokens are also necessary to ensure that the correct tokens are deposited in the pool.
+The mint public keys of the redeemable intermediary token, native tokens, and deposit tokens are also necessary to ensure that the correct tokens are deposited in the pool.
 We would need to know the associated token accounts of the pool authority which would store and distribute tokens.
 Additionally, we would need to know the number of tokens being distributed.
 Finally, we would require the timestamps for the IDO and the bump associated with the pool PDA.
 Add the following code at the bottom of the `lib.rs` file